 Matthew enjoys teaching in the areas of voice performance, choral performance, and music theory.
-He received his undergraduate degree from CMU in 2005 and did his graduate studies at the University of Western Ontario in London, Ontario and is in the final stages of of completing a Doctor of Musical Arts degree in Vocal Performance.
+He received his undergraduate degree from CMU in 2005 and did his graduate studies at the University of Western Ontario in London.
+Matthew recently completed his Doctor of Musical Arts degree in Vocal Performance.
 The focus of his doctoral research is Argentine art song; a body of repertoire that is virtually unknown in the greater performance and scholarly communities.

 Matthew has been delighted to perform as a featured soloist with ensembles such as the Winnipeg Symphony Orchestra, Orquesta Sinfónica Nacional del Paraguay, Saskatoon Symphony Orchestra, Windsor Symphony, Canadian Chamber Choir, Pro Coro Canada, Winnipeg Singers, Guelph Chamber Choir, Windsor Classic Chorale, and the Windsor Symphony Chorus.